- Personal Finance»

 Pros and cons of investing using precious metal derivatives

-- Gives the investor leverage, which can vastly increase returns on invested capital.
+- Gives the investor leverage, which can vastly increase returns or profits on invested capital.
+If you're looking to maximize profits, derivatives are what you're looking for.

-- You do not have to handle any precious metals and their issues with security and storage.
+- You do not have to handle any precious metals and their associated issues with security, storage and so on.

 - Derivatives are complicated with many factors playing a role, including some not related to precious metals.